ozun215/shim-review/README.md

 -------------------------------------------------------------------------------
 ### Who is the secondary contact for security updates, etc.?
 -------------------------------------------------------------------------------
-- Name:Jongkyung Woo
+- Name:YoungJun Park
-- Position:Gooroom OS Leader
+- Position:Gooroom OS Engineer
-- Email address:jongkyung.woo@gmail.com
+- Email address:zunn@eactive.co.kr
 - PGP key fingerprint:

 (Key should be signed by the other security contacts, pushed to a keyserver